 - To what extent does WordPress mitigate these problems?
 WordPress has had a recently increased security focus.
 It’s forcing stronger passwords; it’s verifying email addresses; it has a site Health Checker and Troubleshooter performing checks on users’ WordPress installations; and other criteria for running WordPress sites securely.

 - Which plugins can mitigate some of the issues? iThemes Security is a useful plugin.
-Smart Updates for Plesk’s WordPress Toolkit has some cool features.
-WordPress Toolkit checks for updates for plugins, themes, and core.
+Smart Updates for Plesk’s WP Toolkit has some cool features.
+WP Toolkit checks for updates for plugins, themes, and core.
 It can automatically perform updates if you choose to do so.
 Smart Updates makes sure that the proper changes are identified and implemented without breaking the live site.

 …Alright Pleskians, it’s time to hit the play button if you want to hear the rest.
 If you’re interested in hearing more about WordPress hosting, check out this Next Level Ops episode.
 We’ll be back soon with the next installment.